Arthur Morris/BIRDS AS ART

 What’s Up?

-Today is Saturday 2 November 2024.
-We will be headed back to Sebastian early again.
-Wherever you are and whatever you are doing, we hope that you too choose to have a wondrous day.
+Today is Sunday 10 November.
+All but Sandy will be headed early to Sebastian Inlet to see what the avian photography gods have planned for us.
+Wherever you are and whatever you are doing, we hope that you too choose to have a wonderful day.

 Please remember to use the B&H links that are found on most blog pages and to use the BIRDSASART discount code at checkout when purchasing your new gear from Bedfords to get 3% back on your credit card and enjoy free second-day air FedEx.
 Please, also, consider joining a BAA IPT.
 You will be amazed at how much you will learn!